pingcap/docs-dm/en/error-handling.md

 - `code`: error code.

     DM uses the same error code for the same error type.
-An error code does not change as DM version changes.
+An error code does not change as the DM version changes.

     Some errors might be removed during the DM iteration, while the error codes are not.
 DM uses a new error code instead of an existing one for a new error.